canonical/microk8s-benchmarks/scripts/scale-test/README.md

 Check out `python setup_cluster.py --help` for more detailed instructions on how to use the tool.

+Note that a `<model>_cluster.json` file will be created with some information about the cluster at hand.
+This is later needed to run experiments.

 #### Docker credentials
 If you are trying to setup a large cluster, you will most probably hit dockerhub rate-limit errors (see [this documentation page](https://microk8s.io/docs/dockerhub-limits)).